On a September evening in 2014, a tractor-trailer going over 70 mph on an Oklahoma highway veered out of the left lane.

 That’s why there are federal rules and laws that require companies to randomly drug-test employees with commercial drivers licenses—like truck drivers—for any of these drugs:

 - Phencyclidine (PCP)

-That doesn’t make it legal for truck drivers to use it.
+Because the usual trucker drug test doesn’t include it, that doesn’t make it legal for truckers to use it.

 Synthetic marijuana is considered an “impairing substance,” and regulated under the Controlled Substances Act.